-A team of two independent consultants will conduct the MTR - one International Team Leader (with experience and exposure to projects and evaluations in other regions globally) and one local expert, from Thailand.
-The consultants cannot have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.
+A independent consultant will conduct the MTR - one team leader (with experience and exposure to projects and evaluations in other regions globally).
+The consultant cannot have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.

-The selection of consultants will be aimed at maximizing the overall "team" qualities in the following areas:
+The selection of consultant will be aimed at maximizing the overall qualities in the following areas